hibernate/hibernate-jenkins-pipeline-helpers/README.md

   email:
     # String containing a space-separated list of email addresses to notify in case of failing non-PR builds.
     recipients: ...
+  gitter:
+    # List of "secret text" credentials for Gitter chat rooms that should be notified
+    # Note that only global credentials will work; the notification plugin apparently doesn't handle job-scoped credentials
+    urlCredentialsId:
+      - <credentialsId>
+      - <otherCredentialsId>
 # Remotes to be added to git when checking out.
 Useful for tracking (see below) in particular.
 scm:
   remotes:
     <remote-name>: